fluent-ffmpeg/node-fluent-ffmpeg/README.md

 When `target` is a stream, an additional `options` object may be passed.
 If it is present, it will be passed ffmpeg output stream `pipe()` method.

 Adding an output switches the "current output" of the command, so that any fluent-ffmpeg method that applies to an output is indeed applied to the last output added.
 For backwards compatibility reasons, you may as well call those methods _before_ adding the first output (in which case they will apply to the first output when it is added).
-Methods that apply to an output are all non-input-related methods, except for `strict()` and `complexFilter()`, which are global.
+Methods that apply to an output are all non-input-related methods, except for `complexFilter()`, which is global.

 Also note that when calling `output()`, you should not use the `save()` or `stream()` (formerly `saveToFile()` and `writeToStream()`) methods, as they already add an output.
 Use the `run()` method to start processing.